yushkumar524/BiasLabPrototype/bias-labs-text.md

         "articles": [
             {
                 "title": "Jobs Report Shows Dramatic Surge in Employment Growth", "content": "The latest employment data reveals an explosive recovery in the job market, with unemployment dropping to levels not seen since before the pandemic.
 Economists describe the numbers as a shocking revelation of economic resilience.
-The unprecedented growth reportedly demonstrates the success of recent policy measures, though critics argue more work remains to be done.", "source": "CNN",
+The unprecedented growth reportedly demonstrates the success of recent policy measures, though critics argue more work remains to be done.
+According to reports from labor analysts, the controversial stimulus spending allegedly contributed to the dramatic surge.", "source": "CNN",
-                "topic_modifier": {"emotional_language": 15}
+                "topic_modifier": {"emotional_tone": 15, "framing_choices": 10}
             },
             {
                 "title": "Employment Numbers Mask Underlying Economic Concerns", "content": "While headline unemployment figures show improvement, a deeper analysis reveals concerning trends beneath the surface.
-Many of the jobs created are allegedly temporary or part-time positions, sources claim.
-The radical agenda of excessive government spending may have created artificial demand, critics argue, leading to potentially catastrophic long-term consequences for fiscal stability.", "source": "Wall Street Journal",
+Many of the jobs created are allegedly temporary or part-time positions, according to unnamed officials familiar with the data.
+The radical agenda of excessive government spending may have created artificial demand, critics argue, leading to potentially catastrophic long-term consequences for fiscal stability.
+Anonymous sources claim the administration faces backlash over economic policy.", "source": "Wall Street Journal",
-                "topic_modifier": {"factual_reporting": -10}
+                "topic_modifier": {"factual_grounding": -10, "source_transparency": -15}
             },
             {
                 "title": "US Unemployment Rate Falls to 3.7% in Latest Report", "content": "The Bureau of Labor Statistics reported that unemployment fell to 3.7% last month, down from 3.9% the previous month.
 The economy added 245,000 jobs, slightly below economist expectations of 250,000.
 Labor force participation remained steady at 62.8%.
-The Federal Reserve is monitoring these indicators as it considers future monetary policy decisions.", "source": "Associated Press"
+The Federal Reserve is monitoring these indicators as it considers future monetary policy decisions.
+Both seasonal adjustments and methodology remain consistent with previous reports.", "source": "Associated Press"
             }
         ]